cristobalcl/.the-bootstrap/Vim.md

 * `C-x C-l`: line completion
 * `C-o`, `C-i`: jump back, jump forward (out/in)
 * `ds'`, `ds"`: remove quotes (' or ")
-* `AMOUNT C-a`: add AMOUNT to number under cursor, if no AMOUNT specified then add one
+* `AMOUNT C-a`: add AMOUNT to number under cursor, if no AMOUNT specified then add one (or cycle through words)
-* `AMOUNT C-x`: subtract AMOUNT to number under cursor, if no AMOUNT specified then subtract one
+* `AMOUNT C-x`: subtract AMOUNT to number under cursor, if no AMOUNT specified then subtract one (or cycle through words)
 * `,m`: switch mouse on/off
 * `,l`: switch cursor line on/off
 * `,n`: switch line numbers on/off